danonuniko/Microsoft-Certifications/AZ-900 - Fundamentals/preguntas.md

    - Azure Sphere.

    "ARM is the deployment and management service for Azure.
 It provides a management layer that enables you to create, update and delete resources in an Azure account."

+<b>91.
+Which two features are available by using Azure Cost Management + Billing?</b>
+   - Create and manage budgets.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Generate historical reports and forecast future usage.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Provide discounted prices when you pay in advance.
+   - Estimate the total cost of ownership before resources are deployed.

+   "Azure Cost Management allows you to create and manage cost and usage budgets by monitoring resource demand trends, consumption rates and cost patterns.
+It also allows you to use historical data to generate reports and forecast future usage and expenditures."

+<b>92.
+What is the customer responsible for in a software as a service (SaaS) model?</b>
+   - storage.
+   - data and access.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - virtual machines.
+   - runtime.

+   "SaaS allows you to pay to use an existing application on hardware managed by a third party.
+You supply data and configure access.
+Customers are only responsible for storage in a private cloud.
+Customers are responsible for virtual machines and runtime in IaaS and the private cloud."

+<b>93.
+What can you use to define the resources you want to provision in a declarative JSON format?</b>
+   - Azure PowerShell.
+   - Acure CLI.
+   - Azure Resource Manager (ARM) templates.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
+   - Azure Repos.

+   "By using ARM templates, you can describe the resources you want to use in a declarative JSON format."